-Just let that sink in for a minute, then notice the slight lime green color that is evident within this diamond.
+Just let that sink in for a minute, then notice the slight lime green color evident within this diamond.
 You probably thought that I was kidding about the slime green fur ball, didn't you?
-Here’s a kick.
-Enchanted Diamonds gives this diamond a cut score of 44.4% out of a possible 100.

 The easy answer is that you should spend as much as you can comfortably afford on an engagement ring.
-Forget about trying to find the mythical unicorn which every little girl dreams is going to fall into her lap.
+Forget about trying to find the mythical unicorn which every little girl dreams will fall into her lap.

 Why yes, I do know that I'm going to pay for that comment (and many, many more herein) when my little muse trips across this post… Thanks for pointing that out.
 I hope you appreciate the fact that I'm taking one here for the team.

 To be perfectly frank, it really doesn't matter whether you have $5K or $100K to plunk down buying an engagement ring.
 You're always going to set your sights on a diamond that is well beyond what your budget is going to afford.